1. Broker Login

 Reduction in the number of algos subscribed or downgrade of plans will take effect after market hours only.

 Be prepared for slippages.
 Slippages will mostly always be negative and sometimes positive.
-It is important to understand that slippages are dependant on the intensity of the market move, the liquidity in the order book and the position of your order in the exchange’s order queue.
+It is important to understand that slippages are dependant on the intensity of the market move, the liquidity in the order book and the position of your order in the exchange’s order queue, in short it is market dependent.
 Technically, slippages are not related to faster execution or delayed execution of the order.

 To select the Order Type (ie. NRML or MIS) for a particular leg while configuring the algo, use the NRML/MIS toggle buttons seen on the legs configuration table, on your algo dashboard.